 Prairie View, inc.

-Intern experiences are divided among child/adolescent, adult, and older adult service areas, with many unique opportunities in specialty areas such as behavioral healthcare, Dialectical Behavioral Therapy, geropsychology, community support (treatment of severe and persistent mentally ill), trauma-related disorders, sexual health programs, and recreational therapies.
+Intern experiences are divided among child/adolescent, and adult/older adult service areas, with opportunities in areas such as behavioral healthcare, psychological and neuropsychological assessment, Dialectical Behavioral Therapy, geropsychology, treatment of severe and persistent mental illness patients, trauma-related disorders, sexual health programs, and recreational therapies.
 An accredited school is also located on the Newton campus for adolescents in residential care, and Severely Emotionally Disturbed (SED) children who are not functioning effectively in the public school arena.
-Interns have opportunities to apply the local clinical scientist model in the context of a multi-disciplinary treatment setting, with supervision from a diversely trained staff.
+Interns have opportunities to apply the Local Clinical Scientist Model in the context of a multi-disciplinary treatment setting, with supervision from a diversely trained staff.
 Group supervision and other training opportunities with other disciplines (psychiatry, social work, nursing, case managers, and mental health workers) are widely available.
 Interns will also be exposed to a variety of approaches in assessment, treatment planning, and intervention.

 Internship Stipend and Benefits

 The Prairie View, Inc. stipend is $24,000 for the 12-month, 2000-hour internship, with individual health insurance, vacation, and professional leave time provided.
 WCPIP provides professional liability insurance.
 Please note that Prairie View requires that all interns pass a background check before their contracts will be finalized.
 There are two internship positions available for the 2022-2023 year.
 The interns are based primarily on the Newton campus, which is 19 miles north of Wichita.

 Erin Auvinen, Psy.D.